SlavicSandwich/CV-application/README.md

-CV-application to demonstrate use of React's props and states
+CV-application to demonstrate use of React